 If I take a blood test for other things, will it possible detect cocaine if there is some in my system?
 I think I was accidentally exposed to it when I was in a small, smoky room last night, and now I'm concerned that it could be detected and get me in trouble.

+If the blood is sent for a toxicology screen, it is possible for it to show very small amounts of various drugs including cocaine in the blood stream.
+Urine testing is another method to test for illicit drug use and is also able to pick up on very small amounts of drugs within the system.
+The length of time that the drug stays in your system depends on a variety of factors including what the drug is, whether you have taken the drug for a short or long period of time, and the method implied to take the drugs.
 If you did not actively use the cocaine, it is unlikely that by being in the same room as other people who are actively using cocaine, that you will have any appreciable amount in your blood stream.
 Also, if being in the presence of people abusing drugs makes you feel uncomfortable and you are concerned about inadvertently being exposed, avoid situations where you may be put in a situation where you may feel pressured into doing illicit drugs.
 For more information, please meet with you primary care doctor and discuss your medical history and based upon your medical exam, further testing or lab work may be warranted.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.